Geology & Environmental Sciences

 Welcome to the Department of Geology & Environmental Sciences!

 Our department includes programs focused on the Earth, its processes and the impact we have on the Earth system, including geology, environmental sciences, geochemistry, geographic information systems (GIS), environmental studies, climate and weather, and even the study of other planets.
-Our introductory and upper level courses cover a wide array of these exciting topics and encourage students to better understand the world around them.
+Our introductory and upper-division courses cover a wide array of these exciting topics and encourage students to better understand the world around them.

 Fredonia offers these degree programs in the Department of Geology and Environmental Sciences: